CaseyRo/casey.berlin/pages/Standard setup for mac.md

 ![aerial view photography of mountain near body of water|Thomas Ciszewski|https://unsplash.com/photos/erApmfRX7eo][image-1]{.unsplash}

 We’re here, ready for the terminal?
-Use spotlight (CMD+space) to find the terminal application and open it.
+Use spotlight (CMD+space) to find the ```terminal``` application and open it.

 //todo: needs a terminal screenshot

-You know the ‘software upgrade’ feature to update your OS, you can do that from the terminal too.
-Just type along;
+A nice party trick to start.
+You know the ‘software upgrade’ feature to update your OS? you can do that from the terminal.
+Type along;

 ```shell
 sudo softwareupdate -ia
 ```

 To explain this bit;
-1. The `sudo` part asks your computer to use the `softwareupdate` command with more rights, meaning it allows you to install Mac OS updates as an administrator.
+1. The `sudo` part asks your computer to use the `softwareupdate` command with `superuser do` rights, meaning it allows you to install Mac OS updates as an administrator.
 2. The `-ia` part is as it’s called a ‘parameter’ or ‘flag’, in this case asking for the installation (the `i` part) of all (the `a` part) the available updates.

 In case you’re interested, type `softwareupdate —help` to look at all the other available flags.